Mina-Mikhail/Kotlin-Base-MVVM/README.md

 :point_right: Local Development:
 -----------
 - Here are some useful Gradle commands for executing this example:
-  - `./gradlew clean` - Delets build directory.
+  - `./gradlew clean` - Deletes build directory.

 :point_right: TO DO: